LibrariesHacked/librarieshacked-web-content/tutorials/autocompletewithapi.md

 TutorialTime: 1 hour
 ---

-The number of open web APIs now available gives plenty of opportunity to create a wide variety of complete applications.
-But sometimes these services can also be used in the background to provide small user experience improvements.
+The number of web APIs available gives plenty of opportunity to create a wide variety of applications.
+Sometimes these services can also be used in the background to provide small user experience improvements.
 This tutorial will cover using an API to provide auto-complete functionality for a website text box.

 ## why use auto-complete?